 The Miss Winnipesaukee beauty pageant was held in Weirs Beach, at Irwin’s Winnipesaukee Gardens, from 1925-1968; and from 1969 – 2000 at various closeby venues including Funspot, Laconia High School, and Gilford Middle School.
-The above photo was probably taken in 1954.
 Since 2001 the pageant has been held at Gunstock, in Gilford.

-Click here to enlarge the above photo of five bathing beauties.
+Click here to enlarge this photo of five bathing beauties.